 Polyester rugs should be placed in low-traffic areas of your home.
 This synthetic material has low resilience and will eventually show some deformation from heavy footfall and soil carried in from outside or house plants.
 Water-based stains will be relatively easy to eradicate from your new rug, but oils are a different story.
 That includes natural oils from our skin, guaranteeing that walking barefoot eventually leaves a trail of accumulated foot (oil) prints.
 Yikes.

 But let's talk about the benefits.
 Polyester rugs feel great, you might even prefer them.
-While natural fibers are oft tooted for their great hand, some individuals instead find them scratchy or even itchy.
+While natural fibers are often praised for their great hand, some individuals instead find them itchy and scratchy.

 While a silk Persian rug can cost a small fortune, a viscose rug offers a similarly sleek alternative for a fraction of the price.
 Not only is it easier on your pocket, but viscose fibers also hold up under moderate foot traffic.
-With that said, viscose rugs are notoriously hard to maintain.
-Over-saturating the rug will wear the fibers down and vacuuming should be done with care as to not damage the pile.
-We don't recommend placement in entryways or hallways.
+With that said, these rugs are notoriously hard to maintain.
+The material can't really get wet (over-saturating the rug will wear these synthetic fibers down) and Gautschi advises professional cleaning.
+Therefore, she wouldn't recommend it if you have kids or pets.
 Still, you can place a viscose rug in a good many areas of the home — just be sure to keep it away from fireplaces (and other areas of high heat).